Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Conclusion

 \section{Conclusion}

-In this paper, we investigated the 3C5L-RAQR architecture and exhibited a equivalent baseband signal model for high-sensitivity wireless communications, which effectively alleviates the residual Doppler broadening in thermal vapor cells.
-We provided the systemic performance analysis and the exact numerical solution method for RAQRs.
+In this paper, we investigated the 3C5L-RAQR architecture and exhibited an equivalent baseband signal model for wireless communications, which effectively alleviates the residual Doppler broadening in thermal vapor cells.
+We provided a systematic performance analysis and the exact numerical solution method for RAQRs.
 Numerical analyses reveal that the 3C5L-RAQR achieves superior sensitivity, particularly in power-limited regimes and can serve as a versatile unified platform, capable of accessing the strategic UHF/VHF spectrum via high-angular-momentum transitions.
-We also highlighted a no free lunch trade-off in RAQR design: the extreme sensitivity of the RAQR comes at the cost of a narrower instantaneous bandwidth and a lower saturation threshold.
-Future research will focus on enhancing the communication rate of the 3C5L-RAQR by integrating spatial or frequency-division multiplexing techniques.
+We also highlighted a no-free-lunch trade-off in RAQR design, i.e., the extreme sensitivity of the RAQR comes at the cost of a narrower instantaneous bandwidth and a lower saturation threshold. {Moreover, while current RAQR prototypes rely on discrete optical components and laser locking electronics, indicating a substantially higher integration complexity than single-chip integrated RF systems, their scalability trajectory is firmly rooted in the rapid advancement of photonic integrated circuits and microelectromechanical-system (MEMS) vapor cells.
+Future research will focus on enhancing the communication rate of the 3C5L-RAQR by integrating frequency-division or spatial multiplexing techniques \cite{gong2025rydberg}, and the compact RAQR deployment in standalone communication and sensing platforms.}

 \appendices